-Measure in from each line approximately 1cm as shown above as this will form the tabs that will enable you to fix it to the sides of your air raid shelter.
+Measure in from each line approximately 1cm as shown above as this will form the tabs that will enable you to fix it to the sides of the air raid shelter.

-When you have cut out your side templates you will need to carefully cut the tabs at about 1cm intervals making sure you do not cut past the other line forming the shape of your Anderson shelter as shown.
-To form your tabs.
-Score down the lines on the template using the back of your scissors.
+When you have cut out the side templates you will need to carefully cut the tabs at about 1cm intervals making sure you do not cut past the other line forming the shape of the Anderson shelter as shown.
+To form tabs, Score down the lines on the template using the back of the scissors.
 (Remember always ask an adult for help when using scissors or knives).
 This will make it easier to bend the tabs into shape.
 See the example below.

 As shown in the examples, I have cut the corners on each tab.
 This will make it easier to form the shape of the shelter and to stick them in place, as, if you leave the tabs without trimming them they will overlap and make it difficult to get a good flush joint.

-Note: The above image is only showing examples, not the actual pieces you are making so you will only need to cut the tabs on the edge that will fix to your shelter.
+Note: The above image is only showing examples, not the actual pieces you are making so you will only need to cut the tabs on the edge that will fix to the shelter.

 Once you have done this use your PVA or sticky tape to fix your sides to your Anderson shelter as shown below.
 You can use pegs to hold them in place if you need too.

 Once you have the sides in place the next thing to do is to reinforce them by adding a cardboard brace.
 To do this measure the distance between the two ends and then add 2cms to allow for a tab 1cm long at each end.
 The width of the brace does not matter as long as it fits flush to the edges of the curves on your sides.
 Bend over the tabs and glue the brace into place.
 Do this to both sides of your bomb shelter as shown in the picture.

 Note: You can add more than one brace if you wish, for example you could place one at the base.
 One in the middle and one at the top, it's entirely up to you.

 Stage 4: Adding a light. (optional)